carlahy/garden/modules/vienna/principles of planning and urbanism.md

 - New sewers

 **Tenement housing**
-- Luxury tenement housing ("plalace") opened on Ringstrasse opposite the opera #ringstrasse
+- Luxury tenement housing ("plalace") opened on [[Ringstrasse]] opposite the opera
 - Buildings built in different styles (neo-gothic, neo-baroque, neo-renaissance (eg. University in neo-renaissance represents the rise of learning/knowledge))

 **Transporting ideas, technologies, patents**
 - Theophil Hansen inspired by Athens to recycle ancient architectural styles in Vienna (ref. starchitects)
-- [[World exhibitions]] as mega-events and drivers of innovations
+- [[world exhibitions]] as mega-events and drivers of innovations
 	- London 1851, 1862 - Paris 1855, 1867 - Vienna 1873
 	- Countries exhibiting innovations, eg. corrugated iron that can be wrapped around material and be used to make secure shutters to shut shops at night

 **Engineering with *beautification***
 - City parks- it was clear that cities could not be built over completely
-	- Ringstrasse planned for parks (Rathaus, Volksgarten, Augarten, Stadtpark...) #ringstrasse
+	- [[Ringstrasse]] planned for parks (Rathaus, Volksgarten, Augarten, Stadtpark...)
 	- Standardised public toilets- should look nice, eg. steel framed pissoir
-- Improving the design of the Ringstrasse #ringstrasse
+- Improving the design of the Ringstrasse
 	- Camillo Sitte: idea to divide the street into multiple sectors so that traffic could be interrupted vs...
 	- Otto Wagner: designing new 22nd district of Vienna; grid district design with 30k buildings to house 150k inhabitants; tall and imposing architecture, which Camillo Sitte was against
 	- What is beautiful? naked technical necessity vs. iconic buildings